 Migraines are a common neurological disorder that continues to affect more people by the day.
 Children are no exception.
-According to a report, more or less 39 million American men, women, and children alike have migraines.
+According to a report, more or less 39 million American men, women, and children alike have them.

 As adults, it may be difficult to imagine children suffering from migraines.
 Many parents dismiss their kid’s migraines as another ordinary headache.
-This actually contributes to why most migraine cases in children are undiagnosed.
+This actually contributes to why most cases in children are undiagnosed.

 Facts About Migraines in Children